xfbs/passgen/NOTES.md

 Should the word lists be configurable?

+How should the word list be stored in memory?
+Ideally segmented by length.
+Store as unicode?
+Needs more space.
+Keep in memory, store offsets?
+Might be doable.

 ### Pronounceable character strings

 Supporting some kind of mechanism to generated pronounceable passwords should